 Martin Grill Gadget Universal Barbeque Grill Scraper

-The Martin Grill Gadget Universal Barbeque Grill Scraper offers a fascinating innovation – complete grill grate cleaning without the risk of bristles lost deep within your steaks and filets.
+The Martin Grill Gadget Universal Barbeque Grill Scraper offers a fascinating innovation – complete grill grate cleaning without the risk of bristles lost deep within your steaks and fillets.
 This brilliant design offers the reach of the stainless steel brushes, without the risk of lost bristles, which can add an unwelcome (and potentially dangerous) spice to your food.

 The bronze head has grooves of several different sizes, allowing a smooth, even scraping of the most charred and burnt grates.
 The soft nature of the bronze is not as dense as even the most delicate porcelain coating, meaning you will not risk chipping the precious porcelain.
 Its elegant wooden handle will make it fit right in to your classiest collection of grilling gadgets and gizmos.